Saurabh-Suchak/Saurabh-Suchak/README.md

 ## About Me 🚀

-- :man_student: I am a second year CS student at Shri Ramdeobaba College of Engineering and Management.I am a learner, making my way towards open source projects and communities.
+- :man_student: I am a second year CS student at Shri Ramdeobaba College of Engineering and Management.I am a learner, learning more about open source projects and communities.
 I believe in the power of community.

 - :technologist: I am passionate about web development and I enjoy learning new things.